 - Fashion forecaster

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for retail buyers is forecast to be slower than average from 2012 to 2022, at 4%, while employment of public relations specialists is expected to grow by 12%, which is about average.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for wholesale and retail buyers is forecast to be average from 2014 to 2024, at 6%, while employment of public relations specialists is also expected to grow by 6%.
 The BLS lists a median annual salary of $52,940 for wholesale and retail buyers as of May 2015; public relations specialists earned a median annual income of $56,770 during the same year.